GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 participant "Authorization Server/OpenID Provider (AS/OP)" as ASOP

-RP -> ASOP: Send a request\nwith RP's HTTP URL entity id ASOP -> ASOP: Validate the trust (Federation Discovery Process) alt If validation is successful
+RP -> ASOP: Send a request\nwith RP's HTTP URL entity id ASOP -> ASOP: Validate the trust (Federation Discovery Process) and registers the RP alt If validation is successful
     ASOP -> RP: Return the response else If validation fails